sorbaathens/academic-website/content/get_involved/_index.md

 ## Donate to one of our [trail funds](/donate/)

-Donations and membership dollars help us to:
+Donations and membership dollars help us:

 + hire contractors, purchase tools, and rent equipment for trail building and maintenance
 + host trail clases free of charge to members